andrew-wilkes/godot-color-picker-text-button/README.md

 Drop a new StyleBox Resource into the Style Script Variable entry box to change the Button Styles.

+The `fresh` property is used as a flag to indicate to the script that the button is new and may be initialized with a size and style.

 ## Signals

 * popup_hide - emitted when the popup panel is closed